How To Send cURL POST Requests?

 Common cURL POST Request Examples

-To pass a JSON body with cURL POST requests, we can use the the -d option followed by the data object:
+To pass a JSON body in a cURL POST request with JSON, use the -d option followed by the data object:

 curl -X POST -H "Content-Type: application/json" -d '{"key1": "value1", "key2": "value2"}' https://httpbin.dev/post

-Here, we modify the request Content-Type header and JSON body to the request object, which are returned with the response:
+Here, we modify the request Content-Type header and include the cURL request body in JSON format.
+The server responds with the parsed request:

 {